 7 Tips for Enjoying Tucson Meet Yourself

 1. Check the website (TucsonMeetYourself.org).
 The three-day program and an event map can be downloaded in advance.

 2. Use public transportation; the Sun Link Tucson Streetcar exits at Congress Street and Stone Avenue, both are short distances from the festival.

 4. Friday and Saturday nights are the most crowded: The atmosphere is festive and social dancing on the street is common.
 Friday is the least busy day.

-5. Make a donation at one of the many entry ways.
-Donations boxes or pass-the-bucket appeals at the stages.
-The festival is free, but production expenses are high.
+5. Make a donation at one of the many entryways, donations boxes or pass-the-bucket appeals to help off-set production expenses.

-6. Pace yourself.
+6. Spread-out, but pace yourself.
 Try many different types of food.
 Ask the cooks for information about the dish you are buying.
 The majority of the food booths are run by home-cooks and non-profit clubs; they welcome your interest.
-Many stage the cook preparation as an educational opportunity (for example, the Spanish Club cooks a large “paella” on site).
+Many stage the cook preparation as an educational opportunity (for example, the Spanish Club cooks a large “paella” on-site).
 Most dishes are priced under $10, many are small and inexpensive.

 7. Bring cash.
-There are ATMs, but why not come prepared?
+There are cash machines around, but why not come prepared?

 Featured You Might Also Like

-Find Your Spot In & Around Downtown Tucson WITH MORE THAN 9,000 public parking spaces in garages and lots and more than 1,800 metered spaces...
+Downtown Tucson Parking: Plenty of Street & Garage Options WITH MORE THAN 9,000 public parking spaces in garages and lots and more than 1,800 metered...
 Read More